You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 Preparation Instructions

-5) Add the white wine and cook until it has all evaporated.
+Pour in the white wine and let it cook until fully reduced.

-6) Add the tomato and tomato sauce, the bay leaf, the cinnamon, zucchini, cloves, and one ladle of chicken broth.
+Stir in the baby tomatoes, passata, bay leaf, cinnamon, zucchini, and cloves.
+Add one ladle of chicken broth.

 Our tip: Serve with a good, hearty